WELCOME TO BONDS, LOANS & ESG CAPITAL MARKETS AFRICA 2023

 Principal: Sustainable Finance Solutions

-Financing social infrastructure: How to successfully structure PPP on the African continent
+Financing infrastructure: How to successfully structure infrastructure deals on the African continent in 2023

-Which social infrastructure projects are banks and DFIs comfortable with already?
+• Which infrastructure projects are banks and DFIs comfortable with?
 Which sectors do they find “un-bankable”?

 Investment Director